YingyouMa/Nematics3D/README.md

 ## Installation

 Nematics3D is currently tested with Python 3.12.
+Compatibility with other Python versions has not yet been confirmed.
 A dedicated virtual environment is recommended for installation.

 ```bash